Omo-Rinsola/soil_nutrients_gap_prediction/README.md

 </a>

 # Soil Nutrient Gap Prediction
-## Overview
+---

 This project aims to predict soil nutrient levels (in ppm) to eventually estimate the nutrient gap for African farms, helping optimize fertilizer application for maize production.
 The nutrient gap is the difference between the required nutrients for a target maize yield and the nutrients available in the soil.

+## Problem Statement
 ---
+Farmers need accurate information on soil nutrient deficiencies to apply the right amount of fertilizer.
+Over- or under-application can lead to wasted resources or poor crop yields.

+This project focuses on predicting nutrient concentrations (in ppm) based on soil and environmental features.
+The predicted values can then be used to calculate the nutrient gap (kg/ha) by applying agronomic formulas, helping farmers make data-driven fertilization decisions.

 ## Dataset
+---
 The dataset was obtained from the **[Amini Soil Prediction Challengeon Zindi]([https://zindi.africa/](https://zindi.africa/competitions/amini-soil-prediction-challenge))** and contains:

 - Measured **soil chemical properties** (in ppm)